-Cybertots at Copley Close nursery in Hanwell west London has been consistently recognised as a top performing nursery since being acquired by Cybertots in 2009.
+Cybertots Children’s Nursery at Copley Close Hanwell west London has been consistently recognised as a top performing children’s nursery since being acquired by Cybertots in 2009.
 Cybertots at Copley Close was again awarded “Outstanding” by Ofsted following our most recent inspection, and one can understand the reason why, immediately upon entering the nursery.

 Cybertots is part of the Copley Close Children’s Centre, and in line with our other nurseries, Cybertots has always sought to push our nurseries to the forefront of today’s development.
-In addition to the standard Ofsted curriculum, Cybertots teach additional classes to further enhance and broaden our children’s development including Dance and Movement classes.
+In addition to the standard Ofsted curriculum, Cybertots teach additional classes to further enhance and broaden our children’s development including Art, Dance and Spanish.